From vision to action perspective

 The multi-centered nature (many neighborhoods) of the municipality offers an opportunity to maintain the level of daily amenities in complete neighborhood hubs within walking distance of every home.
 Hubs where, in addition to a few shops, there is also room for amenities, community space, a mobility hub, or meeting space.
 That is why efforts are being made to intensify all existing centers.

 The multi-centered nature of Kerkrade is one of its qualities that should be cherished.
 A recognizable community center with its own facilities provides identity and a sense of community.
 This is certainly true here in Kerkrade, because the community centers often also have cultural-historical elements that convey stories and give them their own character.
 However, it is necessary to view the definition of a community center as something more than just retail, because this is too limited an offering for the liveliness we have in mind and defines community from a commercial perspective.
-At
+We prefer to speak of a community hub, a place where people, employment, facilities, shops, and landscape intersect.
+A high-quality environment that is pleasant to spend time in and a logical place to meet.
+We will also continue to focus on strengthening the entrances to the center areas.

-community centers The biggest challenge at the moment lies in community centers such as Carboonplein, Hertogenlaan, Maria Gorettiplein, and Eygelshoven.
+The biggest challenge at the moment lies in neighborhood centers such as Carboonplein, Hertogenlaan, Maria Gorettiplein, and Eygelshoven.
 Maintaining facilities is a major challenge in the run-up to 2050.
 Another challenge is to return parking lots to the community (where possible) by working on mobility hubs elsewhere and designing public spaces as places to meet and play.
 A good example of this is the square around the Socio Project in Eygelshoven, which is used as markt on Saturdays and only as a parking lot the rest of the week.
 These community centers are often located close to a school and healthcare facility.
 Linking these to the shopping area and finding space for new construction and greening creates more activity and makes it more logical to refer to it as a hub.
 It should be noted that there must be sufficient parking space at a supermarket.

-• Map architectural qualities in neighborhood centers and on historic ribbons.
-It does not need to be given heritage status, but care must be taken to ensure that quality and special character are not lost.
-In addition, new layers of time can also be added to the heritage.
-Just as churches have done in the past, schools or community centers with a careful architectural design can change the face of the entire neighborhood.
+• Map architectural qualities to neighborhood centers and historic streets.
+It does not need to be given heritage status, but efforts should be made to ensure that quality and special character are not lost.
+In addition, new layers of history can also be added to the heritage.
+Just as churches have done in the past, schools or community centers with a carefully considered architectural design can change the face of an entire neighborhood.
+Developing safe and healthy school environments.

 Small (former) community centers